lin-shu-yu/lin-shu-yu.github.io/index.md

 In microgravity, the proprioceptive system undergoes adaptations due to the lack of constant gravitational cues.
 Photo-video evidence and informal accounts of microgravity exposures demonstrate a shift in the quality of movements and the self-awareness of one’s body.
 I have designed a conceptual framework to investigate this shift and to document the effects of the microgravity environment on the proprioceptive system, which was validated with a wearable sensor system garment user-tested by a participant on a ZeroGravity Corp. parabolic flight in May 2022.

-find the paper on the [fluidity framework](https://github.com/lin-shu-yu/lin-shu-yu.github.io/files/11028986/ACM_Quantifying_Proprioceptive_Experience_in_Microgravity.pdf) and [prototyping process](https://github.com/lin-shu-yu/lin-shu-yu.github.io/files/11028981/iac-2022-manuscript.pdf) here.
+find the paper on the [fluidity framework](https://github.com/lin-shu-yu/lin-shu-yu.github.io/files/11028986/ACM_Quantifying_Proprioceptive_Experience_in_Microgravity.pdf) and [prototyping process](https://github.com/lin-shu-yu/lin-shu-yu.github.io/files/11028981/iac-2022-manuscript.pdf) here. you can find my [Master's thesis](https://dspace.mit.edu/handle/1721.1/151558) on MIT's DSpace repository.

 presented at ACM CHI '22, IAC '22